...

 These determinants play a crucial role in evaluating the credibility and risk associated with potential tenants.
 Rental background checks provide insights into a tenant’s payment history and behavior, offering landlords confidence in their ability to meet financial obligations.
 Income verification ensures that the tenant has a stable source of income to afford the rent.
 Employment stability reflects reliability and the likelihood of continued income, reducing the risk of defaulting on payments.

 Reviewing criminal history helps landlords assess potential safety risks, ensuring a secure environment for other residents.
-Evaluating past eviction records gives an indication of how tenant-landlord relationships have functioned in the past, predicting future behavior and adherence to lease agreements.
+Evaluating past eviction records indicates how tenant-landlord relationships have functioned in the past, predicting future behavior and adherence to lease agreements.

 Rental History